Trouble in the Glen: Production

 The film was based on a novel by the writer of The Quiet Man which was published in 1950.
 Republic hoped that John Wayne would co-star with Margaret Lockwood.
-Screenwriter Frank Nugent, who also wrote Quiet Man, said the film wasn't a sequel to Quiet Man "but we're hoping to recapture the same flavour and warmth."
+Screenwriter Frank S. Nugent, who also wrote Quiet Man, said the film wasn't a sequel to Quiet Man "but we're hoping to recapture the same flavour and warmth."

 The film was one of a series of movies that Wilcox and Republic intended to make together.
 Wilcox tried to get Cary Grant to do the film, then Mel Ferrer.
 It was Orson Welles' fifth British movie in six months.
 John McCallum was under contract to Herbert Wilcox.

 Filming started 15 December 1953.
 It was shot at Elstree Studios.
 The film's sets were designed by the art director William C. Andrews.

 Box office

 According to Kinematograph Weekly the film was a "money maker" at the British box office in 1954.